khanmjk/altsoftwareplanning/README.md

 * **Waterfall Chart (Collapsible):** Visualizes the capacity reduction from Gross SDE Years to Net Project SDE Years for the selected team or the entire organization, showing the impact of each deduction category (Holidays, Org Events, Std Leave, Var Leave, Activities, Overhead).
 * Click **"Save All Capacity Configuration"** to persist settings and calculated metrics.

+### Roadmap & Backlog Management

+* Click **"Roadmap & Backlog"** from the system overview page.
+* This view is designed for Product Managers and strategic planners to manage the pipeline of initiatives.

+#### Roadmap Table

+* An interactive table (powered by Tabulator via `EnhancedTableWidget`) displaying initiatives.
+* **Columns include:** Title, Description, Status, Owner, ROI Summary (Category: Value), Target Quarter/Yr, Target Due Date, and Themes.
+Additional ROI details and PM Capacity Notes are available as hidden columns.
+* Supports sorting and filtering on all columns.
+* Detailed SDE year assignments per team are managed in the "Yearly Planning" view to separate concerns.

+#### Status Filtering

+* Filter initiatives by status: "All", "Backlog", "Defined", "Committed", "In Progress", "Completed".
+* The table defaults to showing all initiatives.

+#### Adding & Editing Initiatives (Modal)

+* Click "Add New Initiative" or an "Edit" button in a row to open a **modal dialog**.
+* The modal form allows comprehensive editing of initiative details:
+    * Core: Title, Description, Status, Target Due Date.
+    * Strategic: Themes (comma-separated), Primary Goal, Owner, Project Manager.
+    * ROI: All fields within the ROI object.
+    * Product Manager Notes: A dedicated text field (`pmCapacityNotes`) for high-level capacity considerations or team impact notes.
+    * Impacted Services.
+* "Save" and "Cancel" buttons are provided within the modal.

 ### Yearly Planning

 * Click **"Year Plan"** from the system overview page.